jonghyunharrylee/k_upscaling/README.md

-# pyUpK: Efficient Groundwater Flow (Hydraulic Conductivity) Upscaling Tool with a spectral approach
+# pyUpscaleK: Efficient Groundwater Flow (Hydraulic Conductivity) Upscaling Tool with a spectral approach

 Prepared by Young-Ho Seo and Harry Lee for a manuscript "Development of a reliable hydraulic conductivity upscaling tool for high dimensional groundwater flow models."
 Collaboration with Peter Kitanidis and Massimo Rolle.